-Hello Class of 2020.
-Before I say anything (more), I want to pause, just to drink in this sight you-your friends and families, present, with us, at King's, and here to celebrate you ...
-We have been anticipating this moment for a very long time ... and the promise of today and your return has sustained us.
+Hello Class of 2021.
+As I said this morning to the Class of 2020, in this moment, I find I just want to pause, to drink in this sight of-you-your friends and families, present, with us, at King's, and here to celebrate you. ...
+We have looked forward to this moment for a very long time.
+Knowing that today would arrive-and you would return-it has sustained us.